Who are the Malaysians?

 A DNA study published in 2021 revealed an average of 5.6% Malay ancestry among Peranakan Chinese in Singapore - who share the same roots as those in peninsular Malaysia.
 But the study also found that 10% of the population has 100% Chinese ancestry.
 So for this group at least, the question of genetics appears to be settled.

-Penang also has a community of Peranakan Chinese (population unknown).
-They have a similar heritage but later history, dating to 1786, when Penang was established as a British colony.
-Their language is also different; called 'Baba Hokkien', it's mostly Hokkien with some Malay words.
-And their cuisine has Thai influences, in contrast to the Portuguese and Indonesian flavours used by their cousins in Melaka.
+Penang is home to another subgroup of Peranakan Chinese (population unknown).
+They have a similar heritage as the community in Melaka but a later history, dating to 1786, when Penang was established as a British colony.
+Their language is also different - called 'Baba Hokkien', it's mostly Hokkien with some Malay words.
+And their cuisine has Thai influences, in contrast to the Portuguese and Indonesian flavours used by their Melakan cousins.

 I believe my dad's side of the family was Peranakan in the Penang style, although they were from Ipoh.
 They apparently spoke Baba Hokkien and dressed in clothes like the nyonya kebaya.
 Must investigate!